postprintum/devcomrade/README.md

 **DevComrade** is a free and open-source software licensed under [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
 It's built with [.NET Core 3.1 SDK](https://dotnet.microsoft.com/download/dotnet-core/3.1) and uses Windows Forms for its very simple, context-menu-style UI.

 **It is still very much a work in progress**.
 Some CI logic for publishing a Chocolatey package (including a code-signed executable) will be implemented soon and this page will be updated.
+Meanwhile, to build and run from the source:

-**Meanwhile, feel free to clone this repo, compile it and try it out**:
+# Feel free to clone this repo, compile it and try it out

 - Download and install [.NET Core 3.1 SDK](https://download.visualstudio.microsoft.com/download/pr/547f9f81-599a-4b58-9322-d1d158385df6/ebe3e02fd54c29487ac32409cb20d352/dotnet-sdk-3.1.401-win-x64.exe), if you haven't got it already.